rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following sections MUST be present in an I-D containing a module:

-   o  Narrative sections
+   * Narrative sections

-   o  Definition sections
+   * Definition sections

-   o  Security Considerations section
+   * Security Considerations section

-   o  IANA Considerations section
+   * IANA Considerations section

-   o  References section
+   * References section

    There are three usage scenarios for YANG that can appear in an I-D or
    RFC:

-   o  normative module or submodule
+   * normative module or submodule

-   o  example module or submodule
+   * example module or submodule

-   o  example YANG fragment not part of any module or submodule
+   * example YANG fragment not part of any module or submodule

    The guidelines in this document refer mainly to a normative module or submodule but may be applicable to example modules and YANG fragments